Permaculture, sensory, edible, sacred, restorative, memorial, healing...

 Deb has 5 years Early Childhood experience where she conducted Environmental workshops and worked on a 2-year Sensory Garden Project.
 She understands the many facets required of a family backyard or Early Childhood center to produce the happiest and healthiest outcomes for children and the critical aspects of a design and nature/gardening experiences for the 0-5yr old optimal growth period.

-Deb also conducts workshops, provides consultations/advice and garden assistance with a primary focus on edible gardens.
+Deb also conducts workshops, provides consultations/advice and garden assistance with a primary focus on edible and indigenous/native gardens.

 -Healthier fresher food to prevent malnutrition, starvation, obesity and related diseases

 -Increase quality of life with biopsychosocial needs being met